ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 # Unity URP Simplified Toon Lit Shader Example (for you to learn writing custom lit shader in URP)
 Provide a very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.

-This shader's default result(without editing material params) = the following picture's left & center characters:
+This shader's default result(without editing material params) = the following picture's left & center characters,

 While the character on the right is using the full version(not simplified) of this shader.
 ![screenshot](https://i.imgur.com/mbUnvsA.png)